-receiving further education in Malaysia in respect of an award of diploma or higher (excluding matriculation/ preparatory courses). receiving further education outside Malaysia in respect of an award of degree or its equivalent (including Masters or Doctorate).
-The instruction and educational establishment shall be approved by the relevant Government authority.
-14 Disabled child Additional exemption of RM 8,000 for each disabled child aged 18 years old and above, not married, and pursuing diplomas or higher qualification in Malaysia, or a bachelor degree or higher outside Malaysia in a Higher Education Institute that is accredited by related Government authorities 6,000 (Limited) 15 Life insurance and EPF Life Insurance : 3,000 (Limited) EPF : 4,000 (Limited) Civil Servants who have opted for pension retirement scheme: 7,000 (Limited) 16 Contribution for Private Retirement Scheme approved by Securities Commission and deferred annuity 3,000 (Limited)
+13 Each unmarried child of 18 years old and above that is: 8,000 (Limited) 17 Insurance premium for education or medical benefit 3,000 (Limited) receiving further education in Malaysia in respect of an award 18 Contribution for Social Security Organisation (SOCSO) 250 (Limited) of diploma or higher (excluding matriculation/ preparatory courses).
+19 Purchase of breastfeeding equipment 1,000 (Limited) receiving further education outside 20 Fees paid to child care centres and kindergartens 3,000 (Limited) Malaysia in respect of an award of degree or its equivalent (including Masters or Doctorate).
+21 Purchase of sports equipment, rental/entry fees for sports facilities and registration fees in sports competition 500 (Limited) The instruction and educational establishment shall be approved by the 22 Domestic travelling expenses (until YA 2021) 1,000 (Limited) relevant Government authority. (amount expended between 1.3.2020 and 31.12.2021) 14 Additional exemption of RM 8,000 for each disabled child aged 18 years old and above, not married, and pursuing diplomas or higher qualification in Malaysia, or a bachelor degree or higher outside Malaysia in a Higher Education Institute that is accredited by related Government authorities 6,000 (Limited) • Ind Ch An ind RM35, is not v x imposed on a resident individual the following rebates: come Tax Rebates for Resident Indi argeable Income Less Than RM35, lividual with a chargeable income is 000 enjoys a rebate of RM400.
+Who working or the spouse's income is j dividual also enjoys a further reba vidual With 000 not exceeding ere the spouse jointly assessed, No. Tax Rebate RM 15 Life insurance and EPF Life Insurance : 3,000 (Limited) EPF: 4,000 (Limited) a Separate Assessment Wife Husband Combined Assessment 400 400 Civil Servants who have Wife Husband 400 400 opted for pension Total 800 retirement scheme: 7,000 (Limited) С Assessment Where Husband Or Wife Does Not Have Any Total Income 16 Contribution for Private 3,000 Wife Husband 400 400 Retirement Scheme approved by Securities Commission and (Limited) Total 800 deferred annuity • Ot her Tax Rebates